rafaelrinaldi/css-in-js-talk/slides/12-why.md

 ## Why

-> Why putting the effort into building a proper system using CSS-in-JS
+> Why a team of soon-to-be-a-hundred might be interested in this approach

 - Having a design system enforces consistency and speed things up
   + No magic numbers